tariqdaouda/Mariana/README.rst

 =======

 Please have a look at **mnist_mlp.py** in the examples folder.
 It illustrates most of what this quickstart guide adresses.
+There's also **vanilla_mnist_perceptron_mlp.py**, wich demonstrate how to train an MLP (network with one hidden layer) or a Percetron on mnist without the use of a trainer.

 Using the trainer and loading datasets
 ========================================